martinvonz/jj/docs/related-work.md

   interface for Git.
 Like Jujutsu, does not have an "index"/"staging area" concept.
 Also doesn't move the working-copy changes between branches (which we do simply as a consequence of making the working copy a commit).
-* [Pijul](https://pijul.org/): Architecturally quite different from Jujutsu, but its "first-class conflicts" feature seems quite similar to ours.
 * [Breezy](https://www.breezy-vcs.org/): Another VCS that's similar in that it has multiple storage backends, including its own format as well as .git support.